- Immuno-oncology (IO) is emerging as a novel approach to cancer treatment through the stimulation of the body’s own immune system.

 Classification ofimmuno-oncology agents

 The categorisation of IO agents is challenging and there is significant crossover and ambiguity with emerging agents.
-The classification devised and utilised throughout this review is represented in Tables 1–4.
+The classification devised and utilised throughout this review is represented in Tables 1–4 (a full PDF of the article, including all tables, can be found here).
 For example, ICPis (see Table 1) are sometimes classified separately to monoclonal antibodies (mAbs) (see Table 2), yet the ICPis are, themselves, monoclonal antibodies.
 The Cancer Research Institute takes two broad approaches to classification based on treatment type or cancer type

 .
 Few observers employ the three very broad categories that have emerged over the years: non-specific cytokines, cancer vaccines and mAbs